 Feed them weekly and provide fresh, clean water daily.
 Sometimes they could defecate in the water bowl, so keep it clean and disinfected.
 Handle them regularly but avoid overhandling to avoid stressing them.

-Feature Image Credit: Deb Davis, Shutterstock
+Featured Image Credit: Deb Davis, Shutterstock